 Field of Interest/Donor Advised Funds

-Field of Interest and Donor Advised funds allow donors to support a specific charitable cause such as the arts, children and youth, ecology, services for the elderly, and health and human services issues, etc. Following is a list of the Foundation’s Field of Interest and Donor Advised Funds:
+Field of Interest and Donor Advised funds allow donors to support a specific charitable cause, such as the arts, children and youth, ecology, services for the elderly, or health and human services issues.
+Following is a list of the Foundation’s Field of Interest and Donor Advised Funds: